 So as a JMC Academy Visual Communication (Design) student or graduate, how can your portfolio stand out from the rest?
 Here are our top tips to get you the job.

-Select your work carefully
+Select your Work Carefully

-Choose your path
+Choose your Path

-Show the story
+Show the Story

-Make it personal
+Make it Personal

-Not all of the pieces you show have to be commissioned work.
-Show your abilities through demonstrating what approach you would take for an existing product or brand.
-This shows that, not only are you passionate about your work, but really demonstrates your talent when you are free from the constraints of clients.
+Not all of the pieces you show have to be work that you've been commissioned to do, include other work that shows your abilities through demonstrating what approach you would take for an existing product or brand.
+This shows that, not only are you passionate about your work, but this approach can demonstrate your talent when you are free from the constraints of clients.